 provides laboratory testing services as needed for grading and certification.

-for more information on PPB’s grading and certification service.
+for more information on SCI’s grading and certification service.

 Answer: In all cases, olive oil must be truthfully labeled according to the Food and Drug Administration’s (FDA) labeling requirement, Title 21, Code of Federal Regulations (21 CFR 101, part 101.3